Cosmological Perturbations and the Running Cosmological Constant Model

-where $H_{0}^{2}\Omega_{k0}(1+z)^{2}=-\frac{k}{a^{2}}$ and $\Omega_{m0}=\Omega_{MD}+\Omega_{B0}$, being $\Omega_{DM}$ dark matter and $\Omega_{B0}$ baryonic matter.
+where $H_{0}^{2}\Omega_{k0}(1+z)^{2}=-\frac{k}{a^{2}}$ and $\Omega_{m0}=\Omega_{MD}+\Omega_{B0}$, where $\Omega_{DM}$ is the parameter for dark matter and $\Omega_{B0}$ is the parameter for baryonic matter.
 This expression for the Hubble parameter is valid for Universes with positive or negative curvature.
-Therefore, the equations (2.1), (2.4) and (2.7) define our cosmological model.
+Therefore, equations (\ref{eq1}), (\ref{eq4}), and (\ref{eq7}) define our cosmological model.
 One of the first quantities that we can calculate is the matter density.
-Thus we defined the comoving matter density function as $\Pi(z) = \frac{\rho_{m}(z)}{(1+z)^{3}}$.
-In the figure 1, we displayed it.
-There is a decrease of the density due to the coupling between dark matter and dark energy.
-Increasing the coupling leads to faster decreasing of the density.
-In the figure the line constant correspond to $\Lambda CDM$ ($\nu=0$).
-Note that this behavior is similar to coupled quintessence models \cite{mota} and we use only positive values of the parameter $\nu$.
-To negative values the density $ \Pi $ is greater than one.
+We define the comoving matter density function as $\Pi(z) = \frac{\rho_{m}(z)}{(1+z)^{3}}$.
+In Figure 1, we displayed it.
+There is a decrease in the density caused by the coupling between dark matter and dark energy.
+Increasing the coupling leads to a faster decrease in the density.
+In Figure 1, the constant line corresponds to $\Lambda CDM$ ($\nu=0$).
+Note that this behavior is similar to that of coupled quintessence models \cite{mota}.
+We used only positive values for parameter $\nu$.
+For negative values, the density $ \Pi $ is greater than one.

-Another important parameter in cosmology of background is the deceleration parameter $q(z)=-1-H(1+z)\frac{d}{dz}(\frac{1}{H})$.
-In Figure 2 we show this parameter for our $RCC$ model.
-Here we observe that if $\nu$ takes large values (positive) then it is not phenomenologically compatible with a matter dominated phase in the past, that is, necessary for the formation of structures.
-In this sense, numerically, when $ \nu \leq 10^{-3}$ ($M \approx 0.38 M_{p}$) we can see that the value of $q(z)$ tends rapidly to $1/2$ and is indistinguishable from $\Lambda CDM$.
-For the negative case $q(z)$ is indistinguishable from $\Lambda CDM$ for values around $ \nu> -10^{-3} $ in other cases the value of $q(z)$ is greater than $1/2$ in the past.
-In what follows we consider linear perturbations and structures formation.
+Another important parameter in the cosmology of the background is the deceleration parameter $q(z)=-1-H(1+z)\frac{d}{dz}(\frac{1}{H})$.
+In Figure 2, we show this parameter for our $RCC$ model.
+When $z>1$, in all cases (negative or positive) the deceleration parameter is positive and tends rapidly toward a matter dominated phase.
+For values close to $z = 0$, the deceleration parameter can not distinguish between positive and negative values of $\nu$.
+In the next section, we consider linear perturbations and structure formation.